argyleink/ScrollSnapExplainers/js-snapChanging/readme.md

 A new javascript event for scroll snap container elements called `snapchanging`

-- Should only fire if user interaction has ended, and a new item has been truly rested on.
-If a user is still touching the screen or the touchpad, this event should not fire, even if the scroll position is exactly at a snapped elements position.
+- Should fire every time, and as soon as, the UA has determined a new snap child.

 <br>